FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 </pre>
 e.g.
 <pre>
-java -Xmx12g -cp "bin":"lib/*" PNucl_DP_Efficient newTest.w 16 0.1
+java -Xmx12g -cp "bin":"lib/*" PNucl_DP_Efficient Flickr-proc.w 16 0.1
 </pre>
 (Change : to ; if you are on Windows)

-The result will be stored in a text file basename+"eta-" + eta + "-bz.txt".
-The lines of the file are of the form vertex-id:probabilistic core-number.
+The result will be stored in a text file basename + "-" + eta + "-" + "finalsupp_DP_Modified.txt".
+The lines of the file are of the form u v w nucleuss_score, where a triangle is indicated by its vertices u,v,w and nucleuss_score is the nucleus score of the trainable.

 PNucl_CLT_BinoJava_DP_Efficient_RegularizedBeta:
 <pre>